 Installation SiteThe fire pot must be freestanding, although it may be positioned within an existing fireplace, if it is high and wide enough to accommodate at least one length of flue (500mm) or an elbow.
 The existing masonry chimney should be blocked off with a heat resistant board to prevent heat loss and ensure adequate heating of the room, as well as proper draw.

 Why Pipe-within-a-pipe?
 Allowance must be made for the expansion of the metal flue.
-The 125mm stainless steel pipe must float inside the 150mm pipe, so that it can expand up and down, and outwards when hot, retracting when cool.
-If the 125mm flue is fixed to the roof it will lift the ceiling/roof when hot and break the seals or worse the lid!
+The 125mm stainless steel Flue Pipe must float inside the 150mm Sleeve Pipe, so that it can expand up and down, and outwards when hot, retracting when cool.
+If the 125mm Flue Pipe is fixed to the roof it will lift the ceiling/roof when hot and break the seals or worse the lid!

-Stainless steel expands at 1cm per metre with heat, and retracts when cooled.
+Stainless steel expands approximately 1cm per metre with heat, and retracts when cooled.

 Installation of Your Pot